Projects

 See data center site checks

-Technicians working in a data center equipment row used to show service access, parts, and closeout notes
+Technicians working in a data center equipment row used to show service access, parts, and final notes

 Facility Retrofit